-The Hon'ble National Company Law Tribunal (NCLT), Mumbai Bench, by an order dated 16th July, 2021 admitted the Corporate Insolvency Resolution Process (CIRP) application filed against Dolphin Offshore Enterprises (India) Limited ("the company"), and appointed Mr. Vinit Gangwal as the Interim Resolution Professional ("IRP") in terms of the Insolvency and Bankruptcy Code, 2016 ("the Code") to manage the affairs of the Company as per the provisions of the Code.
-Further, the Committee of Creditors constituted during the CIRP of the Company in its meeting dated 19th Oct, 2021 appointed Mr. Dinesh Kumar Agarwal as the Resolution Professional ("RP") for the Company.
+The Hon'ble National Company Law Tribunal (NCLT), Mumbai Bench, by an order dated 16th July, 2020 admitted the Corporate Insolvency Resolution Process (CIRP) application filed against Dolphin Offshore Enterprises (India) Limited ("the company"), and appointed Mr. Vinit Gangwal as the Interim Resolution Professional ("IRP") in terms of the Insolvency and Bankruptcy Code, 2016 ("the Code") to manage the affairs of the Company as per the provisions of the Code.
+Further, the Committee of Creditors constituted during the CIRP of the Company in its meeting dated 19th Oct, 2020 resolved to recommend to NCLT for appointment of Mr. Dinesh Kumar Agarwal as the Resolution Professional ("RP") for the Company.
+Consicvently Hon'ble NCLT Mumbai Bench vide its order dated 04.12.2020, appointed Mr. Dinesh Kumar Agarwal as the Resolution Professional for carry out the CIRP for the Company.
 In view of pendency of the CIRP, the management of affairs of the Company and power of Board of Directors are now vested with RP.
-These Standalone Financial Statements for FY 2020-21 have been certified by Mr. Navpreet Singh who is the Managing Director of the suspended board of the Company.
+These Standalone Financial Statements for FY 2021-22 have been certified by Resolution Professional.